Lower Your Cholesterol

 Have smaller portions of meat, and add more vegetables, grains, and fruit to a meal.

 Select lean cuts when you buy meat.
 The terms "round" and "loin" mean lower fat.

 Trim off fat from meat before cooking.

-If you need help with your diet, talk with you health care provider about seeing a dietician or nutritionist.
+If you need help with your diet, talk with you healthcare provider about seeing a

 Other tips for reducing cholesterol